Don’t let your business data be held to ransom

 Steps to protect your business from ransomware

-Ransomware threats are a good reminder of why it’s so important to back up your business data regularly.
+Ransomware threats are a reminder of why it’s so important to think about your security controls and to back-up your business data regularly.

-“Backing up data means making a copy on another device,” says Powell.
-“For example, you might save your important files onto a second hard drive or even on a different encrypted USB drive.
-It is best practice to back up your data on two different devices.”
+“Backing-up data means making a copy on another device,” says Dell.
+“For example, you might save your important files onto a second removable hard drive or USB drive.
+It is best practice to back-up your data on two different devices.”

-A full backup makes a complete copy of the selected data onto another device.
-An incremental backup saves just the data that has been added or changed since the last full backup.
+A full back-up makes a complete copy of the selected data onto another device.
+This can be achieved via a dedicated back-up program, or by manually copying files to the back-up device.
+An incremental back-up saves only the data that has been added or changed since the last full back-up.

-“A full backup, augmented by incremental backups, is quicker and takes less storage space,” says Powell.
-“You might consider a policy of running a full backup on a weekly basis, followed by daily incremental backups.”
+“A full back-up, augmented by incremental back-up, is quicker and uses less storage space,” says Dell.
+“You might consider a policy of running a full back-up on a weekly basis, followed by daily incremental back-up.”

 Top tips for securing your business

-- provide banking details to unsolicited emails or phone calls
+- avoid provide banking details to unsolicited emails or phone calls

-- use unsecured Wi-Fi networks for online banking
+- never use unsecured Wi-Fi networks for online banking

-- use a third party of untrusted app stores
+- never use third party or untrusted App stores to download Apps

-- share too much personal information on social media.
+- not share too much personal information on social media

 For further information

 Managing the threat of a cyber attack is a vital part of running any business in this new digital age.
-If you are looking for more information about how to protect your business from such threats, visit these sites.
+If you are looking for more information about how to protect your business from such threats, visit nab.com.au/security.